code-not-found/code-not-found.github.io/_posts/json-api/2017-04-14-json-api-katharsis-spring-boot-example.md

 # Setting up the Server

 Katharsis comes with [out-of-the-box support for Spring Boot](http://katharsis-jsonapi.readthedocs.io/en/latest/user-docs.html#spring-integration){:target="_blank"}.
 The entry point is a `KatharsisConfig` class which configures Katharsis using Spring properties.
-Additionally we have to make sure that each repository is annotated with `@Component` (as we did with the above `GreetingRepositoryImpl`).
+Additionally, we have to make sure that each repository is annotated with `@Component` (as we did with the above `GreetingRepositoryImpl`).

 Spring's `@RestController` annotation is used to mark the `KatharsisController` class as a controller for handling HTTP requests.
 The `KatharsisConfigV3` import will setup and expose the resource endpoints based on auto-scanning for specific annotations in addition to some properties which we will see further below.